CSCfi/shibboleth-idp-oidc-extension/README.md

 ### Self Test Page
 Fastest way to test installation is to use preconfigured mod_auth_openidc client for authentication sequence that may be triggered on self test page [https://192.168.0.150](https://192.168.0.150)

-By modifying the produced authentication request - /etc/httpd/conf.d/auth_openidc.conf - and by changing the Shib OP as described in Wiki you should be able to try different response types, claim sets and closing of userinfo endpoint just to name few.
+By modifying both the authentication request - /etc/httpd/conf.d/auth_openidc.conf - and the Shib OIDC OP extension configuration as described in Wiki you should be able to try different response types, claim sets and closing of userinfo endpoint just to name few.

 ### Configuration
-See wiki
+See Wiki